 How does my audio get recorded during the session?

-With the larger 4-person studio, every individual channel (i.e. each microphone, Skype, the telephone, etc), will be recorded to a computer using your choice of digital audio software, and to a second hard drive as a backup.
+In the studio, every individual channel (i.e. each microphone, Skype, the telephone, etc), will be recorded to a computer using standard digital audio software, and to a second hard drive as a backup.
 Both will record a separate WAV file for each channel, so if you have four people in the studio and one person on Skype and you record for an hour, that session will result in five hour-long WAV files.
 The PC-based recording is always done at 48,000 Hz and 32 bit.

 What happens to my audio at the end of the session?

-With the larger 4-person studio we will transfer the multitrack recording files to a hard drive or USB drive that you provide.
+In the 4-person studio, we will transfer the multitrack recording files to a hard drive or USB drive that you provide.
 Please make sure you leave the Podcast Garage with all your files!
 You are encouraged to back up your files as soon as you can to ensure you don't lose any important data.
 We keep session files for several days in case of emergencies, but beyond that we won't be able to help you recover any files.

 We use SanDisk Extreme USB 3.0 drives at the Garage, so if you're looking for a good drive to buy that's the one we recommend.